Debunking Common Myths About HIV

 MYTH: “I am on PrEP.
 I don’t need to use condoms.”

-REALITY: When taken as prescribed by a knowledgeable healthcare provider, PrEP has been shown to be more than 90 percent effective against contracting HIV.
-However, PrEP does not protect against other sexually transmitted infections or unwanted pregnancy.
-Using a condom provides additional protection in both of these situations.
+REALITY: When taken as prescribed by a knowledgeable healthcare provider, PrEP has been shown to be safe and highly effective against contracting HIV.
+While PrEP does not protect against other sexually transmitted infections or unwanted pregnancy, it can be paired with condoms and several other prevention strategies for additional protection.

 MYTH: “PrEP is only for people who have a lot of sex and don’t want to use condoms.”

 REALITY: There are many reasons why someone might want to take advantage of PrEP.
 Perhaps they are in a relationship with a person living with HIV.
 Perhaps they have trouble consistently using condoms.
-Whatever the reason, PrEP is a safe and effective HIV-prevention strategy that should be seen as a welcome addition to the HIV prevention toolbox.
+Whatever the reason, PrEP is a safe and highly effective HIV-prevention strategy and a welcome addition to the HIV prevention toolbox.